ajayvarghese2000/ai-cam/README.md

 ## Subsystem Overview

 This subsystem is composed of a USB camera and a Raspberry Pi 4, originally it was meant to use a Nvidia Jetson Nano which allows for CUDA however due to the global chip shortage it was unable to be procured.
-The AI detection code however is flexible and will work on both CPU processing and CUDA processing is available.
+The AI detection code however is flexible and will work on both CPU processing and CUDA processing if available.

 **Subsystem Diagram :**